 *This post may have affiliate links, which means I may receive commissions if you choose to purchase through links I provide (at no extra cost to you).
 Please read my disclaimer for additional details.
 Thank you for supporting the work I put into this site!

 One of the best things about summer is that you can invite all of your friends for an outdoor BBQ and enjoy delicious food and great company.
 Although everyone is bound to have fun if you host a barbecue, it can also be pretty expensive.
-Thankfully, there are some ways to save on your summer BBQ.
+Thankfully, there are some ways to save when hosting a BBQ on a budget!

 1. Keep it Small